Colorado Laws to Protect Children from Cyberbullying

 Today, suicide is the third leading cause of death for people ages 10 to 14 and second leading cause of death for people between the ages of 15 and 34.

 Wrongful death claims can be filed by families who have suffered the loss of a child who was bullied with electronic devices or on social media.
-Cyberbullies may also face criminal charges.
+Futhermore, cyberbullies may also face criminal charges.

 Michelle Carter, for example, was recently convicted of involuntary manslaughter in a Massachusetts court for successfully encouraging her ex-boyfriend to kill himself via text.
 She faces up to 20 years in prison.

-All students, regardless of race, religion, gender, sexual orientation, or economic means should be free to pursue his or her education and personal interests without prejudice or ridicule online.
+Students, regardless of race, religion, gender, sexual orientation, or economic means should be free from online prejudice or ridicule.

-With the expansion of Colorado harassment law to include cyberbullying, and without governmental immunity for schools, it’s hard to say what the Colorado legal landscape will look like in forthcoming Colorado cyberbullying cases.
+With the expansion of Colorado harassment law to include cyberbullying, and without governmental immunity for schools, it’s hard to say what the Colorado legal landscape will look like in future Colorado cyberbullying cases.

-For now, parents should remain vigilant and monitor children’s online and offline behavior closely; look for signs of bullying or victimization, and take proper corrective actions without delay.
+For now, parents should remain vigilant and monitor children’s online and offline behavior closely; look for signs of bullying or victimization, to prevent children from cyberbullying.